cgado12/Twenty48/README.md

 1) run: `npm install` to install dependancies
 2) run: `npm start` to start the project.

-### Desktop and Mobile Releases
+### Mobile Releases
-You may play the game at the demo link above or pulling the repository.
-However, I have created separete repositories to build a desktop version using [Electron](https://github.com/electron/electron) and also mobile versions using [Capacitor](https://github.com/ionic-team/capacitor).
-These versions of the application are available under the [Releases](https://github.com/cgado12/Twenty48/releases) section.
+Mobile versions of the app were made (with minimal configuration/adjustments) using [Capacitor](https://github.com/ionic-team/capacitor).
+These versions of the application are available above!
-- App store links will be provided once the review process is complete
-- Electron release will be updated as major progress is made.

 ### Known Issues
 - Chrome on IOS mobile *sometimes does not play sliding transitions.